Monday, 11 November 2019

 Developing private equity impact investing in Asia

 As impact investing begins to take hold in Asia, private equity investors are taking note and investing in assets with significant social and environmental impact.
-However, when it comes to including impact considerations into their strategies, firms have to carefully consider how best to measure these goals in a practical manner.
-Hear from regional and global private equity impact investors who have developed their own measure of impact, has been able to align their existing portfolios and impact themes with the UN’s Sustainable Development Goals (SDGs), and then utilise them as a framework.
+However, when it comes to including impact considerations into their strategies, firms have to carefully consider how best to measure these goals in a practical manner, including through supply chain sustainability.
+Hear from regional and global private equity impact investors who have developed their own measure of impact, and have been able to align their existing portfolios and impact themes with the UN’s Sustainable Development Goals (SDGs), and then utilise them as a framework.

 - What is driving the impact investing trend across Asia, and which countries show the most opportunities?